Wes Skiles: Career

 In 1985, Skiles founded Karst Productions and continued his underwater film career.
 Skiles was a proponent of cave divers using their skills to assist with scientific diving projects.

 Skiles worked at a dive store in Branford, Florida, named Branford Dive Center.
 He and fellow cave instructor Gene Broome mapped and laid safety line for many of the underwater spring caves.

 Skiles conducted film projects for many groups such as the National Geographic Society.
 The National Geographic Antarctica expedition allowed him to be the first human to set foot on the Iceberg B-15.
 His expedition to record deepwater sharks had him diving to a depth of 700 FSW for 11 hours in a "Newtsuit".

 Skiles created, directed, and was the cinematographer of the PBS series, Water's Journey.
-The project was an effort by Skiles to increase public awareness of their groundwater and the hydrogeological cycle.
+The project, produced by and also featuring Jill Heinerth, was an effort by Skiles to increase public awareness of their groundwater and the hydrogeological cycle.

-In addition to still photography, Skiles' work includes more than one hundred films for television that he filmed, directed, and produced.
+Skiles' work includes more than one hundred films for television that he filmed, directed, and produced.